This post is also available in: Français (French)

-Specified-Foreign Property includes funds held outside Canada, shares of non-resident corporations (including those held in Canadian brokerage accounts), debts owed by non-residents (such as bonds issued by non-resident corporations and governments), interests in non-resident trusts, real property outside of Canada, and other property outside Canada.
+Specified foreign property includes funds (such as cash) held in a financial account outside Canada, shares of non-resident corporations (including those held in Canadian brokerage accounts), debts owed by non-residents (such as bonds issued by non-resident corporations and governments), interests in non-resident trusts, real property outside of Canada, and other property outside Canada.

 Form T1135 is due by the filing deadline for the taxpayer’s income tax return for the year.
 The basic penalty for a missing or incomplete form is $25 per day or $100, whichever is greater, up to a maximum of $2,500.
 There are harsher penalties for taxpayers who knowingly fail to file the T1135 or make false statements.

 The IRS introduced the Streamlined Filing Compliance Procedures in 2012 to provide U.S. taxpayers (individual taxpayers and estates of individual taxpayers) who had failed to report and pay taxes on foreign financial assets with:

 The failure to report and pay taxes must not have resulted from willful conduct on their part.
 Non-willful conduct is conduct that is due to negligence, inadvertence, mistake, or conduct that is the result of a good faith misunderstanding of the requirements of the law.

 Returns submitted under these procedures may be selected for audit under existing audit selection processes applicable to any US tax return.
 They may also be subject to verification procedures.
 This means that the accuracy and completeness of submissions may be checked against information received from banks, financial advisors, and other sources.